• Japanetic

 Oriental Pearl defended herself by noting she's married to a Japanese man and has a child in Japan.
 That gives her valuable perspective.

-But it doesn't make her immune to criticism when she photoshops thumbnails or conflates unrelated issues.
-Living somewhere doesn't automatically make your narrative accurate.
+But it doesn't make her immune to criticism when she photoshops thumbnails or conflates issues.
+Living somewhere doesn't automatically make your narrative accurate (same goes for Chris).

 4. Short-form platforms reward oversimplification